Salimmwatsefu/Backend-Code-challenge/README.md

 This is a Flask app for creating and managing Q&A content stored in an SQLite3 database.
 The app allows users to register, login, post questions, answers the questions, and update/delete questions and answers.

 ## *Requirements*
--Python 3.6 or higher,
+- Python 3.6 or higher,

--Flask,

--Werkzeug,

--SQLite3
+- Flask,
+- Werkzeug,
+- SQLite3

 ## *Installation*
--Clone the repository to your local machine
+- Clone the repository to your local machine
--Ensure that the environment is active
+- Ensure that the environment is active
--Install the required dependencies with pip install -r requirements.txt -Create a new SQLite3 database by running the database.py script in the terminal with *python3 database.py* -Run the app with *python3 app.py*
+- Install the required dependencies with `pip install -r requirements.txt`
+- Create a new SQLite3 database by running the database.py script in the terminal with `python3 database.py`
+- Run the app with `python3 app.py`

 ## Endpoints